rktoomey/querulous-generic/README.markdown

 ## Running Tests

-Most of the tests are unit tests and are heavily mocked.
-However, some tests run database queries.
-You should change the `username` and `password` in `config/test.conf` to something that actually works for your system.
-Then, from the command line, simply run:
+From the command line, simply run:

     % ant test